atlasphp/Atlas.Orm/docs/reading.md

 - If the related field was part of the `with` specification, but there was no related data to be found at the database, the field will be `false` (for to-one relationships) or an empty RecordSet (for to-many relationships).

+- If you specify `with()` on a many-to-many relationship but do not explicitly fetch with the "through" relationship, Atlas will automatically and implicitly fetch it for you.
+Given the above example, that means both "taggings" and "tags" will appear in the Record.
+(You can include "taggings" in the `with` specification explicitly if you want to.)

 ### Nested Relationships